 Syrian Refugee Crisis

 It’s been more than three long years of fighting in Syria.
-A death toll that cannot be quantified sits at ‘more than 170,000’.
-A further 2.9 million have fled Syria, seeking refuge in neighbouring countries.
+A death toll that cannot be quantified sits at ‘more than 191,000’.
+More than 3 million have fled Syria, seeking refuge in neighbouring countries.
 Sadly, more than half are children.

 How you can help: